radioation/Atari50Controllers/README.md

 The driving controller is a rotary encoder.
 My implementation is based on [this](https://howtomechatronics.com/tutorials/arduino/rotary-encoder-works-use-arduino/)

-There are some problems with what I'm doing.
-I'm seeing some skipping and I'm not handling the speed of rotation.
-I plan on improving this.

 Like the trackball circuit, a diagram is probably un-necessary.
 The joystick pins are connected directly to the Arduino.